Scenario-Game ADMM: A Parallelized Scenario-Based Solver for Stochastic Noncooperative Games: Scenario Games via Decentralized ADMM

-Holding $\vars$ and $\{\lm_i^j\}$ constant, each player's problem \cref{eqn:scenario-admm-2} is convex in the decision variables $\{\auxs_i\}$ due to Assumption~\ref{assumption: ADMM convergence}.
-Thus, we can be assured that any point $\{\auxs_i^*\}$ which satisfies the \ac{kkt} conditions for all players simultaneously is a \ac{gne}.
+Holding $\vars$ and $\lms$ constant, each player's problem \cref{eqn:scenario-admm-2} is convex in the decision variable $\auxs_i$ due to Assumption~\ref{assumption: ADMM convergence}.
+Thus, we can be assured that any point $\auxs_i^*$ which satisfies the \ac{kkt} conditions for all players simultaneously is a generalized Nash equilibrium.
 Such a point may be identified by, e.g., reformulating the joint \ac{kkt} conditions as a \ac{mcp} \cite{ferris2005mathematical} and invoking a standard solution method, e.g. PATH \cite{dirkse1995path}.

 \begin{remark} This equilibrium problem may be separated into $\numscenarios$ independent problems, involving distinct variables $\{\auxs^j\}_{j=1}^\numscenarios$, objectives, and constraints.
 Consequently, if parallel computation is available, these games may be solved in separate computational threads or on separate computer processors; therefore, \cref{alg:scenario-admm} may still operate efficiently and converge even when many scenarios are required, as shown in Theorem~\ref{thm:ADMM convergence}. \end{remark}